HarkiratGhotra/Microstrategy-Dashboard/README.md

 # Microstrategy-Dashboard
-I am going to create dashboard by using Microsrtrategy tool
+created dashboard by using Microsrtrategy tool